chairulridjaal/instagram-close-friends-automation/README.md

 - Check if the users exist on Instagram
 - Ensure you have permission to add them to Close Friends

+### JSON file format issues

+- Make sure your `followers_1.json` is from an official Instagram data export
+- The file should contain a list of objects with `string_list_data` fields
+- If the conversion fails, check the JSON structure matches Instagram's export format

 ## Safety Features

 - ✅ Manual login (no password storage)